-Walking on the streets of Sayulita you could almost create an illusion that Covid doesn't exist and life continues as usual.
+Before January 15th, walking on the streets of Sayulita you could almost create an illusion that Covid doesn't exist and life continues as usual.
 During the Christmas holiday there were throngs of national Mexican tourists on every corner enjoying their beach holiday while their home Mexican state was locked down.
 We recently passed through downtown Sayulita in our car after midnight, and we were literally shocked at the scene.
 Bands playing, drunk tourists pouring out onto the streets, groups stumbling together arm in arm.
-It isn't clear what the after effects are going to be, as all of these revelers have since returned home.
+It isn't clear what the after-effects are going to be, as all of these revelers have since returned home.

 Covid has been spreading steadily through the local community here, the first wave started back in July with many locals coming down with symptoms, and those with the resources, getting a PCR test.
-Since then it has continued to meander through society, and their have been several hospitalizations and a few Covid related deaths in our community.
+Since then it has continued to meander through society, and there have been several hospitalizations and a few Covid related deaths in our community.
 Currently I have several close friends with family members who are being hospitalized for Covid.

 In the Sayulita Sol store I absolutely require my staff to wear a mask at all times, although I have caught them without one here and there during their shift.
 We regularly disinfect the store, and do our best to maintain a safe working environment for our staff and our customers.
 None of the staff has been sick (knock on wood), and though it hasn't been easy for anyone, we are all dedicated to minimizing the risk of spreading Covid.

-I do feel that we have the benefit of living mostly in open air, most interactions are outdoors, restaurants are open air, and the beach is amazing for distancing if you stay away from the throngs.
+I do feel that we have the benefit of living mostly in the open-air, most interactions are outdoors, restaurants are open-air, and the beach is amazing for distancing if you stay away from the throngs.
 This may be what has kept our spread relatively low when you take into account the disregard for protocols by the majority of the public here.

 The governor of Nayarit has been talking about new restrictions.
 Cases are going up after the free-for-all that was the Christmas break.
 It will be interesting to see how it all unfolds, and I will be sure to post updates if there are new restrictions.